 - Total Number of Dwellings: approximately 4,000 (Stage 1 – 1000)

 - Status: Approved Lancelin to Ledge Point Overall Structure Plan (2012), Approved Lancelin South Structure Plan for 538ha (2010), Approved Scheme Amendment to rezone Stage 1 area to facilitate urban development (2011), Approved Outline Development Plan for Stage 1 area (2011), Approved Subdivision for 233 lots (2011), Commencement of subdivision works and lot sales in 2011/2012, Scheme Amendment to rezone balance of Lancelin South in accordance with a revised Masterplan submitted December 2012.

 - Land Use: Residential, retail, commercial, mixed business, light industrial, conservation, recreation and community uses.

 - Taylor Burrell Barnett – Town Planning and Design

 - TABEC – Engineering

 - PGV Environmental – Environmental

-TBB also acknowledges the numerous other consultancies who have provided input into this project at different stages, including (but not necessarily limited to): Creating Communities, URS, MP Rogers, Riley Consulting, Bruce Aulabaugh, Glen McLeod- Consulting Lawyer, Coterra, Ecoscape, RPS Hydrological, Fire Plan WA, Anthropos Australia and Syme Marmion and Co.
+TBB also acknowledges the numerous other consultancies who have provided input into this project at different stages, including (but not necessarily limited to): Creating Communities, URS, MP Rogers, Bruce Aulabaugh, Glen McLeod- Consulting Lawyer, Coterra, Ecoscape, RPS Hydrological, Fire Plan WA, Anthropos Australia, Bushfire Safety Consulting, Riley Consulting, Plan E and Syme Marmion and Co.